 4. Humanize Yourself

 The mantra “LinkedIn is not Facebook” is thrown about when people see personal posts on LinkedIn (especially religious or political ones).
 And it’s half correct.
-Sharing a profersonal™ post the bridges your personal and professional life is a way to connect with your connections as a human beings.
+Sharing a profersonal™ post that bridges your personal and professional life is a way to connect with your connections as a human being.
 These are topics that you would feel comfortable talking about at an in-person business event but don’t directly relate to business.

 Examples: Promoting a non-profit or charitable organization that you are involved in, announcing a big family milestone like a wedding or a birth, praising or recommending someone in your network who isn’t a direct partner, sharing an educational achievement or career milestone

 It sounds obvious, but if you want to engage your network you have to be engaging.
 Your LinkedIn content can be a great way to start conversations with your connections, both with people you know well and those who are farther away in your network.
 Share the insights you’ve gleaned in your work and see how people respond to them.
 Talking about your products and services isn’t going to do it.
 But asking a question will.

 Examples: Sharing industry news that is very specific, sharing your perspective on a specific feature or benefit in your field and then inviting opinions, asking for opinions or recommendations